Abdullahos/things-to-learn/Why it's good practice to avoid unidirectional association?.md

 # Why it's good practice to avoid unidirectional association?
+Credits for Spring Boot Persistence Best Practices_ Optimize Java Persistence Performance in Spring Boot Applications 2020

 let’s assume that the same Author and Book entities are involved in a unidirectional
 @OneToMany association mapped, as follows: